Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 How does the tariff reduction affect Novartis and Roche pharmaceutical imports?

-Swiss pharmaceuticals enter at 0% MFN duty, making the Section 122 tariff the only cost layer — and it just dropped from 31% to 10%.
-For high-value biologics and specialty drugs worth billions annually, this 21-point reduction represents enormous savings.
+Swiss pharmaceuticals enter at 0% MFN duty, making the Section 122 tariff the only cost layer — and it just dropped from the prior 15% IEEPA rate to 10%.
+For high-value biologics and specialty drugs worth billions annually, this reduction (from a peak IEEPA rate of 39% earlier in 2025) represents enormous savings.
 Novartis and Roche are among the largest pharmaceutical exporters to the US, and the lower tariff improves the economics of Swiss-manufactured drug production versus US-based alternatives.

 Are Swiss watches from Rolex and Omega more affordable after the ruling?

-Swiss watches now face 10% Section 122 (down from 31% IEEPA) plus MFN watch duties that vary by movement type, case material, and band type.
-For a $10,000 Rolex, the Section 122 reduction alone saves roughly $2,100.
+Swiss watches now face 10% Section 122 (down from the prior 15% IEEPA rate, which had peaked at 39% in Aug 2025) plus MFN watch duties that vary by movement type, case material, and band type.
+For a $10,000 Rolex, the Section 122 reduction saves roughly $500 versus the 15% rate.
 First-sale valuation — using the manufacturer-to-distributor price — can further reduce the dutiable value for watches purchased through authorized distribution channels.

 The IEEPA reciprocal tariff was calculated based on each country's own tariff barriers against US goods.
-Switzerland's historically high agricultural tariffs (some exceeding 100% on meat and dairy) and overall trade restrictions resulted in the 31% rate — the highest in Europe.
+A 31% figure was set for Switzerland only briefly in April 2025 (Switzerland actually got a 10% interim rate then), and the rate was raised to a 39% peak on Aug 7, 2025 before the Nov 14, 2025 US-Switzerland framework cut it to 15%.
 The Section 122 replacement at a uniform 10% eliminates this calculation methodology, leveling the playing field across all countries.

 Related Countries